 Zephyranthes reginae T.M.Howard & S.Ogden is native to Mexico.
 It has moderate sized light yellow flowers.
 Like Z. citrina, it does not offset much, but a large colony of them can be built up quickly because of the abundant, possibly apomictic, seed production.
 Photos taken by Jay Yourch & Alani Davis.

 Zephyranthes smallii (Alexander) Traub, syn.
 Cooperia smallii, was found in low, sandy loam and open fields, swales, and ditches in and around Brownsville, Texas.
 The Flora of North American states: "Morphology, cytology, and distribution suggest that Zephyranthes smallii (predominantly 2n = 54) arose from hybridization between Zephyranthes pulchella (2n = 48) and Z. chlorosolen (2n = 60 in Cameron County) in Brownsville."
 According to Jim Shields' garden notes because the area where it was found has undergone extensive development, it may be extinct in the wild.
-The leaves are 5 mm wide.
+The leaves are 5 mm wide and height is about 15 cm.
 The lemon yellow flower is held erect.
 The cylindrical perianth tube is shorter than the spathe and 3 to 5 times as long as the filaments; the stigma is capitate.
 Flowering is in early fall (September to October).
 Photos 1-3 by Ralph Carpenter.
 Photo 4 by Rimmer de Vries of plant obtained from BX402.

 Zephyranthes sp.
 Argentina photos were taken by Hans Joschko of plants obtained from a friend that originally were collected in the northern provinces of Argentina, in the border region between Salta and Tucuman at 1100 meters.
 Germán Roitman thinks it is Z. mesochloa, but Alberto Castillo thinks it may be a new species because Z. mesochloa is a lowland plant.